 Contact your local Pregnancy Drug Information Service (listed in appendix F of the AMH).

-The Organisation of Teratology Specialists – factsheets including information on medicines and drugs in pregnancy and breastfeeding
+The Organization of Teratology Information Specialists – fact-sheets including information on medicines and drugs in pregnancy and breastfeeding

 WCHN Breastfeeding Policy Directive